 For each marker, we aligned the sequences with MAFFT v.7 (Katoh & Standley 2013) using the FFT-NS-i Iterative refinement method, and then selected the optimal partitioning scheme with Partitionfinder 2 (Lanfear et al. 2014).
-Except for the first and second codon position of psbA, which were placed in a single partition, all codon positions of the three markers were assigned to separate partitions.
+Except for the first and second codon positions of psbA, which were placed in a single partition, all codon positions of the three markers were assigned to separate partitions.
 The GTR+I+γ model was selected for all partitions using the AICc.
 We performed divergence dating with BEAST2 v2.3.2 (Bouckaert et al. 2014) using four fossil calibration points and one age estimate from literature for the crown node of liverworts to date the phylogeny.
-We selected a uniform distribution for each of the calibration points, using the minimum and maximum estimates for these nodes from literature (Table S3).
-We chose a Yule prior with an uniform birth rate for the analysis, with a lognormal relaxed clock model and estimated the clock rate.
-The GTR subst model was applied with a Gamma category count of 4 and estimated shape parameter 1.0.
-The proportion of invariant sites was estimated (initial value 0.01) and mean substitution rate fixed.
-We selected an exponential prior distribution for the mean substitution rate (ucld.mean).
+We selected a uniform distribution for each of the calibration points using the minimum and maximum estimates for these nodes from literature (Table S3).
+We chose a Yule prior with a uniform birth rate for the analysis, a lognormal relaxed clock model, and estimated the clock rate.
+We applied the GTR substitution model with a Gamma category count of 4 and estimated shape parameter value of 1.0.
+The proportion of invariant sites was estimated (initial value 0.01) and the mean substitution rate fixed.
+We selected an exponential distribution for the prior on the mean substitution rate.

-The MCMC analyses ran for … million generations.
-Trace files were updated every 1000 generations, and trees sampled every 10,000 generations.
 To test the effect of different phylogenetic hypotheses42,43,55 for the deep-time relationships of land plants on ancestral state reconstruction, we rooted the likelihood tree according to the different hypotheses and applied our divergence dating protocol to each rooted topology (SI Figure XXX).
-Log Combiner was used to resample the trees every … generations with a burnin of … percent, to a total of … trees.
-The maximum clade credibility tree was constructed with Tree annotator v2.2.156.ATxMB burnin 5%; 14251 trees processed.
-Mean heights
+During the MCMC analyses, trace files were updated every 1000 generations, and trees sampled every 10,000 generations, until the effective sample size of major traced parameters exceeded 200 (and all others exceeded 100) using a burn-in of 100 * 106 generations.
+We thus terminated the runs after, respectively, 374,735,000 generations for ABasal; 354,497,000 generations for ATxMB; 345,720,000 for MBasal; and 374,254,000 for TBasal.
+We then constructed the maximum clade credibility tree using Tree annotator v2.2.156.

 Comparative analysis and hypothesis tests

-The four major fungal groups to which species belong that participate in various types of mycorrhizal associations were already in existence prior to the diversification of land plants (Chang et al. 2015).
-Therefore, we could treat each distinct repertoire of associations that land plants form with these groups as a discrete state, whose evolutionary transition dynamics we modelled subsequent to two assumptions.
+In our analysis we assume that the four major fungal groups of which members participate in mycorrhizal associations were already in existence prior to the diversification of land plants (Chang et al. 2015).
+Therefore, we treat each distinct repertoire of associations that land plants form with members of these groups as a discrete state whose evolutionary transition dynamics we modelled subsequent to two additional assumptions.
 First, because there are qualitative differences between the types of mycorrhizal associations that are formed with some of the different fungal groups (e.g. intracellular versus ectomycorrhizal association), we assumed that the evolutionary adaptations required to enable such associations are not gained (or lost) instantaneously.
 Hence, we disallowed state shifts that implied multiple, simultaneous gains and losses such that, for example, a change from a state representing a repertoire confined to Glomeromycotina to one confined to Mucoromycotina has to pass through an intermediate state where the repertoire is broadened to include both groups.
 Second, because the respective adaptations that enable different types of mycorrhizal association are likely subject to evolutionary trade-offs such that repertoires of associations cannot expand infinitely we limited any intermediate states to those we observe in nature.
-For example, simultaneous association with both Glomeromycotina and Mucoromycotina does occur in our database of extant taxa, but complete generalism that includes all fungal groups in a single repertoire does not, which is why we allowed the former, but not the latter, as possible ancestral states.
+For example, simultaneous association with both Glomeromycotina and Mucoromycotina does occur in our dataset of extant taxa, but complete generalism that includes all fungal groups in a single repertoire does not, which is why we allowed the former, but not the latter, as possible ancestral states.